julianterenzio/julianterenzio/README.md

 - 👀 I’m interested in financial technology, product development, and data science.
 - 🌱 I’m currently learning "Mathematics for Machine Learning Specialization" on Coursera
 - 📈 I’m currently working as a Credit Analyst at TD Securities.
-- 📫 You can reach me at jterenzio99@gmail.com or <https://www.linkedin.com/in/julianterenzio/>
+- 📫 You can reach me at <https://www.linkedin.com/in/julianterenzio/>

 <!---
 julianterenzio/julianterenzio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.